ArYaMaNprot/Linux-Basics/Vim.md

     k or the up arrow - will move you up one line j or the down arrow - will move you down one line l or the right arrow - will move you right one character

+    i - insert text before the cursor
+    O - insert text on the previous line o - insert text on the next line a - append text after the cursor
+    A - append text at the end of the line